-The Business Administration major is suited for students who have career goals involving various aspects of banking, finance management, or marketing.
+The Business Administration major is suited for students who have career goals involving various aspects of finance management, marketing or Cybersecurity and logistics.
 Whether students seek careers after graduation in a Fortune 500 company or an entrepreneurial start-up, they will be presented with both the theoretical and practical applications of business concepts.

 The broad academic curriculum and the highly interactive co-curriculum of student organizations and internships are infused with the core values of Wilmington College.
-Within the Business Administration major, students select a track for their concentration where they may choose either Finance, Management, or Marketing.
+Within the Business Administration major, students select a track for their concentration where they may choose either Finance, Management, Marketing, or Cybersecurity and Logistics.
 In addition, the College offers the Integrated Consulting Experience (ICE) which affords students the opportunity to gain real-world experience for their resumes working on projects with area organizations.
 Beyond the ICE program, internships, a very active business club, and an entrepreneurial center, students can develop their business acumen while pursuing a degree.